BirdeeHub/FOOdBAR/README.md

 6 tab interface? recipe database, menu tab where you have the menu and track orders, prep list, shopping list, stock list, profit review

-All are list style tabs with expandable elements

-Would be nice to have these able to be dynamically resized with the mouse

 recipes will need category, dietary, ingredients, estimated cost, fields, ingredients should have an optional scaling factor for scaling recipes accurately